 From 2003 to 2008, the District provided grant funding to local governments for capital improvements that help implement SWIM projects, water resource development projects, and projects included within stormwater master plans.
 The program awarded more than \$23 million for 55 stormwater retrofit, restoration, and reuse projects.
 These grants leveraged significant additional funding, with more than \$52 million in local and other match funding allocated to the approved projects.

-No significant appropriations of Florida Forever funds have been made since FY 2008-2009.
-Table 6.4 includes funding remaining from prior appropriations and includes conceptual projects considered eligible for Florida Forever capital improvement funding.
+No significant appropriations of Florida Forever funds for capital improvements have been made since FY 2008-2009.
+Table 4 identifies conceptual projects considered eligible for future Florida Forever capital improvement funding.